manuc66/ImgTagFanOut/README.md

 ## Supported Operating system

 Thanks to dotnet and [Avalonia](https://www.avaloniaui.net/) this application is running on :
-- Windows (Installer provided as artefact in the build)
+- Windows, the installer available at https://nightly.link/manuc66/ImgTagFanOut/workflows/build/main/artifact.zip
 - Linux

 MacOs should work as well but has never been tested.